bacpop/ggCaller/README.md

 ## Citation

+Please cite the ggCaller pre-print:

+Horsfield, S.T., Croucher, N.J., Lees, J.A.
+"Accurate and fast graph-based pangenome annotation and clustering with ggCaller" bioRxiv 2023.01.24.524926 (2023). doi: https://doi.org/10.1101/2023.01.24.524926

-If you use this code, please cite:
+If you use this code, please also cite the dependencies:

 #### DBG building and querying
 - **Bifrost:** Holley, G., Melsted, P. "Bifrost: highly parallel construction and indexing of colored and compacted de Bruijn graphs."
 Genome Biol 21(249) (2020). https://doi.org/10.1186/s13059-020-02135-8